data-apis/array-api/spec/API_specification/array_object.md

 Calculates the product for each element `x1_i` of an array instance `x1` with the respective element `x2_i` of the array `x2`.
 For floating-point arithmetic,

+#### Special Cases

 -   If either `x1_i` or `x2_i` is `NaN`, the result is `NaN`.
--   If both `x1_i` and `x2_i` have the same sign, the result is positive.
+-   If `x1_i` and `x2_i` have the same mathematical sign, the result has a positive mathematical sign.
--   If `x1_i` and `x2_i` have different signs, the result is negative.
+-   If `x1_i` and `x2_i` have different mathematical signs, the result has a negative mathematical sign.
 -   If `x1_i` is either `+infinity` or `-infinity` and `x2_i` is either `+0` or `-0`, the result is `NaN`.
 -   If `x1_i` is either `+0` or `-0` and `x2_i` is either `+infinity` or `-infinity`, the result is `NaN`.
--   If `x1_i` is either `+infinity` or `-infinity` and `x2_i` is either `+infinity` or `-infinity`, the result is a signed infinity with the sign determined by the rule already stated above.
+-   If `x1_i` is either `+infinity` or `-infinity` and `x2_i` is either `+infinity` or `-infinity`, the result is a signed infinity with the mathematical sign determined by the rule already stated above.
--   If `x1_i` is either `+infinity` or `-infinity` and `x2_i` is a nonzero finite number, the result is a signed infinity with the sign determined by the rule already stated above.
+-   If `x1_i` is either `+infinity` or `-infinity` and `x2_i` is a nonzero finite number, the result is a signed infinity with the mathematical sign determined by the rule already stated above.
--   If `x1_i` is a nonzero finite number and `x2_i` is either `+infinity` or `-infinity`, the result is a signed infinity with the sign determined by the rule already stated above.
+-   If `x1_i` is a nonzero finite number and `x2_i` is either `+infinity` or `-infinity`, the result is a signed infinity with the mathematical sign determined by the rule already stated above.
--   In the remaining cases, where neither an `infinity` nor `NaN` is involved, the product must be computed and rounded to the nearest representable value according to IEEE 754-2019 and a supported rounding mode.
-If the magnitude is too large to represent, the result is an `infinity` of appropriate sign.
-If the magnitude is too small to represent, the result is a zero of appropriate sign.
+-   In the remaining cases, where neither `infinity` nor `NaN` is involved, the product must be computed and rounded to the nearest representable value according to IEEE 754-2019 and a supported rounding mode.
+If the magnitude is too large to represent, the result is an `infinity` of appropriate mathematical sign.
+If the magnitude is too small to represent, the result is a zero of appropriate mathematical sign.

 .. note::